jjvanzon/Circular-Language-Spec/constructs-drafts/aspects.md

 Aspects / Aspects,

-An application of this new model, that is my software system, would be for instance, that someone comes up with something that makes any lengthy process pauzable, items in it skippable, etcetera.
+An application of this new model, that is my software system, might be for instance, that someone comes up with something that makes any lengthy process pauzable, items in it skippable, etcetera.
 Just a handy aspect for handling lengthy processes.